 All SBI offices remain open from 10 AM to 4 PM.
-The bank closes at 4 PM as per the working time even on the working weekends.
-Customers can visit the bank anytime between its working hours and can expect a smooth service from the bank.
+The bank closes at 4 PM as per the working time, even on working weekends.
+Customers can visit the bank anytime between working hours and expect smooth service.

 |SBI Closing time||4 PM|

 When do SBI employees take a lunch break?

 The State Bank of India follows an official lunch schedule for its employees.
 The government employees start their lunch break around 1 to 2 PM every day at the same time together.
 The lunch timings may vary across the bank’s branches.

 All the NEFT transactions of SBI branches occur in half-hourly batches from 8 am to 7 pm on all days except on the given holidays.
 The bank operates on the exact timings during the working Saturdays.
 The timings are provided by RBI, and the bank functions as per guidelines.

 |SBI NEFT timings on weekdays||8 AM to 7 PM|